sandberg-lab/NASC-seq2/data_processing/demo/README.md

+This demo starts from fastq files from a NASC-Seq2 experiment and runs an extended version of the zUMIs alignment pipeline that includes the NASC-Seq2 scripts in this repository.
+The demo is written for Linux.

-To run this pipeline from the demo fastq files on Linux, first install stitcher and zUMIs, for example by running (takes ~2 minutes):
+First install stitcher and zUMIs, for example by running (takes ~2 minutes):
 `git clone https://github.com/AntonJMLarsson/stitcher.py`
 `git clone https://github.com/sdparekh/zUMIs.git`
 Also install STAR from https://github.com/alexdobin/STAR/archive/2.7.3a.tar.gz or some other part of https://github.com/alexdobin/STAR that matches the version in zUMIs well enough.